-TREASURER - Ian Kile, Volunteers of America Ian is the Training and Quality Assurance Manager at VOA’s Denver Veterans Service Center.
-Ian has a training and education background as well as experience in compliance, grant oversight, and non-profit Board advisement.
-These skills make him able to support the mission of HSN (to improve the quality and integrity of service provided to vulnerable populations) and also to strengthen the organization through the application of best practices for non-profit management.
+Ian is the training and quality assurance manager at VOA’s Denver Veterans Service Center.
+Ian has a training and education background as well as experience in compliance, grant oversight and nonprofit board advisement.
+These skills enable him to support the mission of HSN (to improve the quality and integrity of service provided to vulnerable populations) and strengthen the organization through the application of best practices for nonprofit management.